 When I decided to apply for a Chevening Scholarship, my interests were beyond the great opportunity to access a world class education available in the United Kingdom.
 I knew it will be also very enriching from a very personal point of view.
 I was eager to expose myself to all the challenges involving living one […]

 On the 25 January every year, Burns Night is celebrated in Scotland.
 But what is Burns Night, and where does the celebration come from?
-We invited our very own Scot, Programme Officer Catriona McArthur, to explain to us.
+We invited one of our resident Scots to explain to us.
 Who is Robert Burns?
-Robert Burns was a famous 18th century Scottish poet and lyricist and is considered by […]
+Robert Burns was a famous 18th century Scottish poet and lyricist and is considered by many […]